Fluid Intelligence vs Crystallised Intelligence: What

 Continuing from the previous discussion on fluid intelligence, there are several other methods to measure this type of cognitive capacity:

-Varied learning experiences boost neuroplasticity.
-Physical exercise and mindfulness also help, (Gomez-Pinilla & Hillman, 2009).
-New challenges that demand problem-solving aid neural growth.
 Switching tasks and learning from errors is useful.
-Aerobic exercise combined with thinking tasks really improves brainpower, (Diamond & Hopson, 1998).
+Aerobic exercise combined with thinking tasks can improve brainpower (Diamond & Hopson, 1998).

 Neuroplasticity lets the brain form new links throughout life.
 This helps it adjust to injury and new situations.
-Teachers can foster this in learners by encouraging flexible thinking and continuous learning (Doidge, 2007; Merzenich, 2013).
+Teachers can develop this in learners by encouraging flexible thinking and continuous learning (Doidge, 2007; Merzenich, 2013).

 Here are nine strategies to promote neuroplasticity and mental adaptability: